vippsas/vipps-developers/common-topics/direct-vs-psp.md

 To put it simply, it is a "card token lookup service":
-The PSP initiates a payment with the PSP API, receives a card token, use the token to process the payment, and then sends an update to us about the success or failure of the payment.
+The PSP initiates a payment with the PSP API, receives a card token, uses the token to process the payment, and then sends an update to us about the success or failure of the payment.

 ## Benefits of direct integration